egoist/tsup/docs/README.md

 You can also use `tsup` using file configurations or in a property inside your `package.json`, and you can even use `TypeScript` and have type-safety while you are using it.

-> Most of these options can be overwritten using the CLI options
+> INFO: Most of these options can be overwritten using the CLI options

 You can use any of these files: